lancejpollard/computer-science/readme.md

-# Compiler Architecture Theory
+# Computer Science Papers

-Design ideas and research for making a custom built compiler.
+Design ideas and research for making a custom built compiler, and other interesting computer science

 ## Algorithms to Implement